nervosnetwork/muta-devops/k8s/muta-operator/README.md

 ## Muta Operator
-Muta Operator manages Muta nodes on kubernetes by monitoring Muta CRD(Custom Resource Definitions)
+Muta Operator manages Muta nodes on kubernetes by Muta CRD(Custom Resource Definitions)

 ## Features
 - Automatically creates a muta chain with the specified number of nodes.